Representatives of Wawa detailed their plans for a new store to be located at the intersection of U.S. Hwy. 27/441 and County Road 466 in Lady Lake.

 “I personally don’t think the town of Lady Lake needs a gas station in this location.
 Do we really need another gas station?” asked Commissioner Paul Hannan.

 Mayor Jim Richards polled the commission about the possibility of moving ahead with the Wawa project.
 He and Commissioners Ruth Kussard and Dan Vincent favor the project moving ahead.
-Hannan and Vincent indicated they are against the project.
+Hannan and Holden indicated they are against the project.